 Richmindale College confers degrees at the end of each semester.
-The conferral date is the date on which the student's degree is officially conferred, which is the date when the student graduation application is approved.
+The conferral date is the date on which the student's degree is officially conferred, which is the date mentioned in the confirmation email.

 18. Exit Survey

 Richmindale College requires that an Exit Survey Form be filled in by all graduates and by all students who have withdrawn from the school for any reason.
 The Exit Survey provides the school with valuable information on student experience and can provide insights into ways the school can improve its operations.
 The survey must be completed prior to the release of any student records such as transcripts and diplomas.